ivoyager/ivoyager-changelogs/README.md

 * Added new "planetarium-style" GUI.
 This is now default in the Planetarium project.
 Both "game-style" and "planetarium-style" are in the core submodule, so can be used by any project.
 PlanetariumGUI is cleaner and less "gamey".
 * Added missing selection functions.
 You can navigate almost entirely now with Shift-arrows, P, Shift-P, M, Shift-M, etc. (see Hotkeys/Selection)
 * Use class const GLOBAL_ENUM or GLOBAL_ENUM_2 to add listed enums to Global.enums.
 * Added project setting Global.asteroid_mag_cutoff_override.
-This can overide mag_cutoff for all groups normally set in data/solar_system/asteroid_group_data.csv.
-With the default mag_cutoff=15, we have 64,738 total asteroids.
-If you set the override to 100.0, you'll see all 647,000 asteroids.
-If you set the override to a value < 15.0, you'll have fewer than 64,738 asteroids.
-(Magnitude is smaller for larger objects!)
+This can overide mag_cutoff for all groups normally set in data/solar_system/asteroid_group_data.csv (the table uses mag_cutoff=15 for most groups but a less restrictive setting for Near-Earth and Mars-Crossers).
+With asteroid_mag_cutoff_override = 15.0, you will have 64,738 total asteroids.
+With 100.0, you'll have all 647,000 asteroids! ("Larger" magnitude is smaller object so less restrictive!)

 ### Changes
 * Widget RangeLabel sets its own visibility.